Reye's syndrome

 Risk factors

-The following factors — usually when they occur together — may increase your child's risk of developing Reye's syndrome:
+The following risk factors — usually when they occur together — may lead to Reye's syndrome:

-• Using aspirin to treat a viral infection such as flu, chickenpox or an upper respiratory infection.
+- Using aspirin to treat a viral infection such as chickenpox, the flu or an upper respiratory infection.

-• Having an underlying metabolic disorder.
-This may include a fatty acid oxidation disorder or another disorder of mitochondrial function.
+- Having a metabolic condition.
+This may include a fatty acid oxidation disorder.

 Complications